The problem with Raciolinguistic Ideologies

 Academic Language and Deficit Perspectives

 One significant issue with raciolinguistic ideologies is the framing of academic language.
 This perspective often positions racialized students, such as Latinx children, as needing remediation due to perceived linguistic deficiencies.
-This deficit perspective overlooks the unique linguistic capabilities and cultural knowledge that these students bring to the classroom.
-For example, the Common Core State Standards (CCSS) literacy demands can be met through a "language architecture" approach, which recognizes and values the diverse linguistic practices of bilingual communities.
+This deficit perspective overlooks the unique linguistic capabilities and cultural knowledge that these students bring to the classroom1.
+For example, the Common Core State Standards (CCSS) literacy demands can be met through a "language architecture" approach, which recognizes and values the diverse linguistic practices of bilingual communities1.

 The Role of Schools in Perpetuating Inequality

 Schools are critical sites where raciolinguistic ideologies are enacted.
-In England, for instance, language policies and teaching practices often position minoritized pupils and teachers as deficient, using language as a sorting mechanism to reproduce social strata within racialized capitalism.
-This systemic issue is not limited to England; similar patterns are observed in other educational contexts, such as Finnish schools, where students from racialized backgrounds are judged as deficient language users despite their proficiency, impacting their educational opportunities and participation.
+In England, for instance, language policies and teaching practices often position minoritized pupils and teachers as deficient, using language as a sorting mechanism to reproduce social strata within racialized capitalism3.
+This systemic issue is not limited to England; similar patterns are observed in other educational contexts, such as Finnish schools, where students from racialized backgrounds are judged as deficient language users despite their proficiency, impacting their educational opportunities and participation8.

 The Pitfalls of Raciolinguistics